ZimboPro/api-gen/README.md

 To see the list of to do features visit [TODO.md](TODO.md) (The list will probably not be an exhaustive list)

+## NOTE

+Currently it only supports OpenAPI v3.0.x

 ## Usage